Energy-based, geometric, and compositional formulation of fluid and plasma models: Relationship with the metriplectic or GENERIC formalism

 An idiomatic EPHS model is obtained by splitting the three components into various small, reusable components, which are organized into (a hierarchy of) reusable subsystems that are relatively easy to understand.
 To guarantee thermodynamic consistency for any composite system, it suffices to check the degeneracy conditions once for each reusable component.
 As a precise statement of the conditions requires some definitions, we refer to~\onlinecite{2024LohmayerLynchLeyendecker}.
-In essence, $\dd S$ and $\dd N$ correspond to the physical quantities associated to each port and $\dd H(x)$ corresponds to the effort variable.
+In essence, $\dd S$ and $\dd N$ are determined by the physical quantities associated to each port and $\dd H(x)$ corresponds to the effort variable.
 For a reversible component we then have $L(x) \, \dd S = L(x) \, \dd N = 0$ and for an irreversible component we have~ \cref{eq:irreversible_degeneracy}.

-Concerning the spatially-distributed case, it is important to note that the degeneracy conditions on $L$ do not apply at the boundary of the spatial domain, since entropy and mass can enter of leave the system due to a reversible process (advection).
+Concerning spatially-distributed systems, it is important to note that the degeneracy conditions on $L$ do not apply at the boundary of the spatial domain, since entropy and mass can enter of leave the system due to a reversible process (advection).
 Similarly, the degeneracy conditions on $M$ do not apply at the boundary, since energy and mass can enter or leave the system due to an irreversible processes.
-Finally, the symmetry and non-negative definiteness of $M$ become apparent only when the operator equation required to hold within the spatial domain is written in a weak form, where boundary ports are included implicitly.
-A similar discussion in the context of the metriplectic/GENERIC bracket formalism appears in~\onlinecite{2006Oettinger}.
+Finally, the symmetry and non-negative definiteness of $M$ become apparent when the operator equation required to hold within the spatial domain is written in a weak form, where boundary ports are included implicitly.
+Regarding this, we also refer to~\onlinecite{2006Oettinger}.